 Guest Contributor, Steven Luber

-The following story warns of safety consciousness as new technologies gradually take place in our lives.
+The following story warns of consciousness as new technologies gradually take place in our lives.
 During World War II, the U.S. Department of War (the predecessor to the DoD) circulated posters with the message: “loose lips, sink ships” in an effort to cut down on over-sharing.

 The updated version?
 “Loose tweets, sink fleets,” according to new U.S. Air Force counter-intelligence efforts.

 In May 2015, Chinese military officials issued directives against the use of smart watches, fitness trackers, and “device[s] that could record high-definition audio and video, take photos, and process and transmit data,” fearing the accidental release of military and state secrets.